Vaan5/Bioinformatics---Construction-of-a-binary-wavelet-tree-using-RRR-structure/README.md

 - Tests/Inputs/*

 This git repo contains only small test files.
-All test files are located in (including larger ones not uploaded to git repo).
+All test files are located (here) [http://1drv.ms/1JKOceX] (including larger ones not uploaded to git repo).

+All test files must have UNIX line ending ("\n")

 Tests/Tests/Commands contains command sequences Tests/Tests/Results contains desired outputs for each command Tests/Results should contain output from WaveletTreeBuild (outputFile)